 - GST and price reductions

-Pro tip: Research the latest amendments and guidelines laid down by the GST Council.
-Also, it’s important to mention how GST helped or hindered the economic growth of India through stats and charts.
+Tips: Research the latest amendments and guidelines laid down by the GST Council.
+Also, it’s important to mention how GST helped or hindered India’s economic growth through stats and charts.

 4. Digital India